sailpoint-oss/golang-sdk/api_beta/docs/Methods/IdentityAttributesAPI.md

 	"fmt"
 	"os"
   beta "github.com/sailpoint-oss/golang-sdk/v2/api_beta"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    includeSystem := false # bool | Include 'system' attributes in the response. (optional) (default to false) # bool | Include 'system' attributes in the response. (optional) (default to false) includeSilent := false # bool | Include 'silent' attributes in the response. (optional) (default to false) # bool | Include 'silent' attributes in the response. (optional) (default to false) searchableOnly := false # bool | Include only 'searchable' attributes in the response. (optional) (default to false) # bool | Include only 'searchable' attributes in the response. (optional) (default to false) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+    includeSystem := false // bool | Include 'system' attributes in the response. (optional) (default to false) # bool | Include 'system' attributes in the response. (optional) (default to false) includeSilent := false // bool | Include 'silent' attributes in the response. (optional) (default to false) # bool | Include 'silent' attributes in the response. (optional) (default to false) searchableOnly := false // bool | Include only 'searchable' attributes in the response. (optional) (default to false) # bool | Include only 'searchable' attributes in the response. (optional) (default to false) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.Beta.IdentityAttributesAPI.ListIdentityAttributes(context.Background()).Execute()
-	resp, r, err := apiClient.Beta.IdentityAttributesAPI.ListIdentityAttributes(context.Background()).IncludeSystem(includeSystem).IncludeSilent(includeSilent).SearchableOnly(searchableOnly).Count(count).Execute()
+	//resp, r, err := apiClient.Beta.IdentityAttributesAPI.ListIdentityAttributes(context.Background()).IncludeSystem(includeSystem).IncludeSilent(includeSilent).SearchableOnly(searchableOnly).Count(count).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `IdentityAttributesAPI.ListIdentityAttributes``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)